 The most popular Himalayan salt mines in Pakistan are Kalabogh and Khewra salt mines.
 Are amongst the largest and oldest salt deposits with an estimated amount of rock salt is between 82 billion and 600 billion tons.
 Discovered in 320 BC by Alexander the Great, however, it was not until the Mughal reign that the exploration began on the caves.

-Himalayan salt can range in colour from a soft yellow pink to a deep rustic red, to a magnificent silvery-blue, the colours being dependant on the type of minerals present within them.
+Himalayan salt can range in color from a soft yellow pink to a deep rustic red, to a magnificent silvery-blue, the colors being dependant on the type of minerals present within them.

 Himalayan Salt Properties and Nutrients

 Himalayan Rock Salt is between 84-97% pure, a rating set by the Codex Alimentarius Commission.
 The best grades of Himalayan salt are mined by hand and turned into cubes, platers, planks or giant chunks and used for culinary or purifying benefits.

-Himalayan salt contains 84 trace minerals at a percentage of between 2-15% polyhalite (an essential mineral) including sodium chloride, sulphate, calcium, potassium, magnesium, and as it is unrefined the nutrients are more bioavailable than refined rock salt.
+Himalayan salt contains 84 trace minerals at a percentage of between 2-15% polyhalite (an essential mineral) including sodium chloride, sulfate, calcium, potassium, magnesium, and as it is unrefined the nutrients are more bioavailable than refined rock salt.
 As this rock salt exists in colloidal form, small enough to be easily absorbed by our cells and gut lining.
 It also contains less sodium per serving than table salt.

 Sodium is needed by all our cells.
 The sodium-potassium pump is necessary for cellular energy exchange and all over body and organ balance.
-It aids in caring nutrients into and waste out of cells, it is an integral part of our blood plasma, lymphatic fluid, extracellular fluid and amniotic fluid.
-Such functions that it conveys are; muscle contractions, electrolyte balance, blood sugar regulation and pH balance.
+It aids in caring nutrients into and wastes out of cells, it is an integral part of our blood plasma, lymphatic fluid, extracellular fluid, and amniotic fluid.
+Such functions that it conveys are; muscle contractions, electrolyte balance, blood sugar regulation, and pH balance.

 Promotes Healthy Sleep